Fiolstræde 7: Henrik Marcussen and the new building

 The two buildings were both destroyed during the Battle of Copenhagen.
 The number of properties along Fiolstræde was reduced in conjunction with the rebuilding of the street.
 In 1819, No. 206 was merged with the shothern portion of No. 207 as No. 206 & 207 A. The present building on the site was constructed for distiller Henrik Mariusen (1678–1751) in 1819.
-The other half of No. 207 was merged with No 208 as No. 208 & 207B (now Fiolstræde 9.
+The other half of No. 207 was merged with No 208 as No. 208 & 207B (now Fiolstræde 9).
 The present building on that site was constructed by master carpenter F. C. Balsløv in 1819.

 The theologian Christian Thorning Engelstoft (1805–1889) resided in one of the apartments from 1834 to 1937.
 In 1836, he had become a Doctor of Theology.
 From 1852 until his death, he would serve as Bishop of Funen.

 Om 27 October 1838, Marcussen's daughter Mathilde (1819–1841) married Conrad Krebs in the Church of Our Lady.
 The young couple moved into one of the apartments in her father's building.

 Henrik Marcus Marcussen's property was home to 37 residents in six households at the time of the 1840 census.
-Henrik Marcus Marcussen resided on the ground floor with his wife Eleonore Mariusen (née Henckell, 1786–1862), their son Frederik and Christian (aged 24 and 19), his wife's relative Ida Henckell, seven male servants and two maids.
+Henrik Marcus Marcussen resided on the ground floor with his wife Eleonore Mariusen (née Henckell, 1786–1862), their sons Frederik and Christian (aged 24 and 19), his wife's relative Ida Henckell, seven male servants and two maids.
 Catharine Charlotte Schow (née Ehrhart), a widow, resided on the first floor with her daughter Pauline Charlotte Schov.
 Frederik Wilhelm Meyer, a caretaker at the University of Copenhagen, resided on the first floor with his wife Laura Sophie Spliid, their infant daughter and one maid.
 Jørgen Frans Hammershainde, a regiment quarter master in the North Jutland Regiment with rank of captain, resided on the second floor with a housekeeper and a maid.
 Conrad and Mathilde Krebs resided in one of the second-floor apartments with his wife Mathilde Sophie (née Marcussen), their one-year-old son, his sister Ane Albertine Krebs and two lodgers (theology students).
 Jørgen Christoffer Klenau, a captain in the 1st Jutland Infantry Regiment, resided on the third floor with his wife Jensine Klenau (née Kehlet), their two children (aged four and 12) and two lodgers.